How to Become an X-Ray Tech: A Step-by-Step Guide

 Take the next step

-*Time to complete is dependent on accepted transfer credits and courses completed each quarter.
+*Completion time is dependent on number of transfer credits accepted and the number of courses completed each quarter.